 The echo-act-r-output command is used to route all of the output generated by ACT-R to standard-output in Lisp.
 When it is called, first it removes any existing output signal monitors which were previously created by echo-act-r-output.
 Then it generates a new name for a command to use to print output to the current standard-output.
-That new command is then set to monitor all four of the turn-off-act-r-output turn-off-act-r-output -> [t, nil]
+That new command is then set to monitor all four of the output signals: model-trace, command-trace, warning-trace, and general-trace.
+It returns the name of the command which it created.